unionai-oss/pandera/docs/source/schema_models.rst

             name = "BaseSchema"
             strict = True
             coerce = True
-            foo = "bar"  # not a valid option, ignored
+            foo = "bar"  # Interpreted as dataframe check

 It is not required for the ``Config`` to subclass :class:`~pandera.model.BaseConfig` but it **must** be named '**Config**'.

+See :ref:`class_based_api_dataframe_checks` for details on using registered dataframe checks.

 MultiIndex
 ----------